guptaniharika9/tidyDataSet/CodeBook.md

 f) All start with character f in column’s name replaced by Frequency
 g) All start with character t in column’s name replaced by Time

-5. Create a new independent tidy data set with the average of each variable for each activity and each subject prepared_data (180 rows, 88 columns) is created by sumarizing tidy_data taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+5. Create a new independent tidy data set with the average of each variable for each activity and each subject: prepared_data (180 rows, 88 columns) is created by sumarizing tidy_data taking the means of each variable for each activity and each subject, after groupped by subject and activity.

 Export prepared_data into data.txt file.